 Each Robot has a Gumstix verdex pro XL6P on board.
 The Processor is a Marvell® PXA270 with XScaleTM running at 600MHz.
-The gumstix motherboard has several interesting features which make it ideal as a brain for humanoid robots.
+The gumstix mother-board has several interesting features which make it ideal as a brain for humanoid robots.
 These include low weight and power consumption, direct camera connection and easy extension.
 All hardware units including motors and sensors are connected to the main processor via an RS485 bus.
 Each unit has a unique ID for packet identification.
 A broadcasting ID can be used to send the same data packet to all existing units on the bus.

-3. Software Design
+3 Software Design

-Fig.3 shows the block diagram of the software which runs in the robot's main processor.
-The program consists of 4 main blocks:
+Fig. 1 shows the block diagram of the software which runs on the robot's main processor.
+The main blocks of the program are:

-- Hardware Interface: Contains all low level routines to access hardware of the robot including sensors and actuators. - Vision: Contains image processing algorithms such as recognition of landmarks and other object.
+Hardware Interface Contains all low level routines to access hardware of the robot including sensors and actuators.

+Vision and Localization Contains camera handling and image processing algorithms such as recognition of landmarks and other object.
 Self localization is done using particle filtering.
-Particles are scored by comparing a simulated image from each particle with the current frame captured by camera.
-Using "Sampling-Importance Resampling" method, a new distribution of the particles is created after each step.
+Particles are scored by comparing a simulated image from each particle with the current frame captured by the camera.
+Using a "Sampling-Importance Resampling" method, a new distribution of the particles is created after each step.
 Particles are also updated using a motion model.
-Final distribution of the particles converges to the real pose of the robot. - Planning: Planning system of the robot is based on a multi layer, and multi thread structure.
-The layers are named Strategy, Role, Behavior and Motion.
-Each layer contains a Scenario which runs in parallel with the scenarios in the other layers.
-A scenario in a higher level can terminate and change the scenario running in the lower level; however it is usually done in synchronization with the lower level scenario to avoid conflicts and instabilities. (such as stopping the walking motion while one of the feet is still in the air). - Network: Mainly responsible for the wireless communication of the robot with the other robots or the referee box.
-This is done via WLAN.
+Final distribution of the particles converges to the real pose of the robot.

-Fig. 2.
+Fig. 1.
 Structure of the control software